HITECHCRIME/HC_SG130/README.md

 ## Music Video

-Stalking my past future selves.
+Stalking past (future) selves one has evolved from.
 Every day is a different timeline.
 Vanishing them in style of Primer.